AdguardTeam/AdguardKnowledgeBase/02.general/17.dns-providers/docs.en.md

 ### 114DNS

-114DNS is a professional third-party high-reliability DNS service.
+114DNS is a professional and high-reliability DNS service.

 #### Normal